Aravinda-Gamage-v1-1/java-code-space/java-13-(Methods)/README.md

 #### Methods parameters
 * Information can be passed to methods as a parameters.
 Parameters act as variable inside the method.
 * Parameters are specified after the method name, inside the parentheses.
 You can add as many parameters as you want, just separate them with a comma.

+#### Method overloading
+* Multiple methods can have the same name with different parameters.